agilethought/MS-Dev-Day-Nov-2019/README.md

     1. Run the Build
         - `Newly Created Build Pipeline -> Run` (This will take a few minutes!)
     1. Verify Azure Resource Creation
-        - `Azure Portal -> Resource groups -> <Your Newly Created Resource Group>`
+        - `Azure Portal -> Resource groups -> febdevday-AML-RG`
-        - Verify that 5 resources have been created:
+        - Verify that 6 resources have been created:
         ![Initial Resource Group Members](./readme_images/initial_resource_group_members.png)

 Congratulations!
 You have configured the large majority of the Azure resources necessary for this workshop.